Helping Hands International, Inc.

 - Any other activities.
 We have had some firemen train the local firemen in rescue.
 Some have sponsored conferences for pastors and leaders.
 Some have trained teachers.

-Tuesday – Friday afternoon
+Tuesday – Friday (afternoon)

 - Continue with whatever ministry the team has chosen.

-On site we have:
+On site they have:

 - General medical clinic staffed by 2 Guatemalan doctors, 2 professional nurses, several aids. - - General clinic is on Mondays and Thursdays.
 Within the clinic: